kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 WSL2 shares your host memory but without a limit, it could drain your host memory.

-It is required to set the maximum at the half of your entire memory.
+It is required to set the maximum at half of your entire memory.
 It will not use the maximum memory unless required.

 #### Limiting maximum memory usage